acerbilab/pyvbmc/docsrc/source/development.rst

 Refer to existing documentation for an overview of the file structure.
 So far the documentation includes the following:

 - Status of the port (what is missing?);
-- Reference to the respective file of the original `MATLAB <https://github.com/lacerbi/vbmc>`_ implementation;
+- Reference to the respective file of the original :labrepos:`MATLAB <vbmc>` implementation;
 - Known issues (if something is currently suboptimal in PyVBMC);
 - The documentation of the Python code (generated from the docstrings).

-For each new file, a link needs to be added manually to the `index page <https://github.com/lacerbi/pyvbmc/blob/main/docsrc/source/index.rst>`_.
+For each new file, a link needs to be added manually to the :mainbranch:`index page <docsrc/source/index.rst>`.
 Please keep the documentation up to date.
 (Sphinx logs possible issues when compiling the documentation.)

 Exceptions